s8howuuu/SeamCarving_C/README.md

 # SeamCarving_C
+Runtime library of Object code depends on GCC/Linux.
-A concise C useable version of SeamCarving an extremely pithy implementation of SeamCarving Algorithm written for C Homework project.
+A concise C useable version of SeamCarving. an extremely pithy implementation of SeamCarving Algorithm written for C Homework project.
-Correctness has been proved by multiple instances Image Format is ppm p3
+Correctness has been proved by multiple instances.
+Image Format is ppm p3.